arnoldkunihira/beauty_tags/README.md

 ```
 - Using [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download) API testing tools (These should be installed locally on your computer)\
- and one must have experience using these tools mentioned above.
+ and one must have experience using the mentioned tools above.

 ## License